ndm767/glGraph/README.md

 - This has only been tested on Fedora 34, it should work on other OS's but I make no guarantees.
 - This uses C++17 features.
+- Controls: WASD to move around, QE to zoom

 ## What can it do so far?